josh-arteaga/wear-for-weather/llmWeather/README.md

 Found out about JavaScript's Geolocation API for the frontend to send user geolocation data to FastAPI backend Need to add this frontend logic in my very basic HTML file.

+Imported ollama and weather client's copilot renamed my client's to be uniquely named imports in main.py